WuerthPhoenix/neteye-azure-installation/README.md

 - `vm_size`: the size to be used when creating the virtual machines.
 Check the [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/overview) for valid values.
 - `disk_size`: the size of the data disk in GB.
+- `ssl_certificate_path`: Path to the .pfx SSL certificate to be used for the application gateway.

 ### Provision the resources